How Can I Get My Child's Text Messages Sent To My Phone?

 EyeZy screenshot

-EyeZy is another parental control app that focuses on monitoring your child's text messages and online activities.
-Some of its features include keystroke capture, social spotlight (for social media monitoring), pinpoint (for location tracking), and files finder (for accessing files on your child's device).
+EyeZy is another app that focuses on monitoring kids and their activities.
+Some of its capabilities include keystroke capture, social spotlight (for social media monitoring), pinpoint (for location tracking), and files finder (for accessing files on their device).

-Installing EyeZy on your child's device lets you access all monitored data through an online portal.
-The app also offers an invisible shield feature that keeps it hidden from the user.
+Installing EyeZy on their device lets you access all monitored data through a dashboard.
+The app also offers an invisible shield feature to keep it hidden from the user.

 Hoverwatch